rioelbat/job-seekers/README.md

 ### A1 - Login and Logout as society

+-   [x] A1a - Society Login & If login success

+-   [x] A1b - Society Login & If ID Card Number or Password incorrect

+-   [x] A1c - Society Logout & If logout success

+-   [x] A1d - Society Logout & If logout invalid token

 ### A2 - Request Data Validation

+-   [x] A2a - Request data validations & If request data validation success

+-   [x] A2b - Request data validations & If invalid token

+-   [x] A2c - Get society data validation & If success

+-   [x] A2d - Get society data validation & If invalid token

 ### A3 – Job Vacancy

+-   [x] A3a - Get all job vacancy by choosen job category & If success

+-   [x] A3b - Get all job vacancy by choosen job category & If invalid token

+-   [x] A3c - Get job vacancy detail by vacancy ID and date & If success

+-   [x] A3d - Get job vacancy detail by vacancy ID and date & If invalid token

 ### A4 – Applying for Jobs

+-   [x] A4a - Applying for jobs & If success

+-   [x] A4b - Applying for jobs & If invalid token

+-   [x] A4c - Applying for jobs & If the society validation data hasn’t accepted by validator

+-   [x] A4d - Applying for jobs & If invalid fields

+-   [x] A4e - Applying for jobs & If have been 2x applying

+-   [x] A4f - Get all of society job applications & If success

+-   [x] A4d - Get all of society job applications & If invalid token